ShanaShin/College-Scheduler/README.md

    * Sort Assignments: Click the "Sort" button to sort assignments by due date.
    * Edit Assignment: Click on the assignment, update the details, and click the "Update" button.
    * Delete Assignment: Hold down on the assignment to remove it.

+## Contributions
+If you'd like to contribute, please fork the repository and create a pull request with your changes!

+## Contact
+If you have any questions or feedback, feel free to reach out to me at shannashin1@gmail.com!